MFA Class of 2014

 Ana Cantorán Viramontes: Born and raised in Mexico, Ana has a BFA in Dramatic Arts obtained in Puebla Mexico, she is a founder member of Producciones Espintla Teatro, theater company and performance laboratory interested in research and explore Mexican Folklore as well Mexican ancient and modern Culture and history.
 She is very proud of being a member of the Theater of the Opresed community in Mexico where she was working as a performer at Teatro Kiosko company in a preventive campaign against the human trafficking.

-Jared White: Has been practicing theatre for about 10 years or so.
+Jacque Daniel Morrow: Has been practicing theatre for about 10 years or so.
 His favorite credits include "Dead Man Walking", "Good", "The Laramie Project", and "Equus" amongst others.
 He is veteran of over 50 stage productions and has been trained in or dabbled in just about everything except witchcraft.
 He'd like to thank his parents, and family, his ex-girlfriends, Big Bird and the Keebler Elves for everything!
 He loves that he is finally back in Boulder after a 2 1/2 year absence.
 You stay classy Boulder!